tufts-ml/graph-generation-EDGE/README.md

 See node.ipynb, once you train the model, it's saved to the "./graphs" directory.

 ## Training script
-🌟**IMPORTANT note on running EDGE for you own datasets**: Do not use large diffusion steps for small graphs with less than 100 nodes, for those small graph datasets, please try #diffusion steps={8,16,32,64}
+🌟**IMPORTANT note on running EDGE for your own datasets**: Do not use large diffusion steps for small graphs with less than 100 nodes, for those small graph datasets, please try #diffusion steps={8,16,32,64}

-### 1. training template for generic graph datasets
+### 1. Training template for generic graph datasets
-By default we use empirical degree sampler, which randomly takes a degree sequence from the training data as $d^0$ to perform degree guidance.
+By default, we use an empirical degree sampler, which randomly takes a degree sequence from the training data as $d^0$ to perform degree guidance.
 You can replace the keyword `empirical` with `neural` in the option `--empty_graph_sampler` if you have trained your neural degree sampler.
 ```
 #!/bin/bash